plastic part production

 What injection molding machine sizes or tonnages does BeraTek operate?

-Our mold shop is equipped with injection presses ranging from small to moderate tonnages.
-This lets us handle small intricate parts as well as mid-size components.
-When we scale production, our in-house tooling and prototyping teams make sure the mold, the machine, and the part design are all aligned for smooth production and consistent quality.
+When we scale production, our tooling and prototyping teams make sure the mold, the machine, and the part design are all aligned for smooth production and consistent quality.

 How does BeraTek address part quality and consistency?